Yorkshire Water investing £3.3m in Stockley wastewater treatment works

 The project will improve the water quality of over 2.4km of the river downstream of the works by reducing the Phosphorus present in the treated wastewater returned to the environment.

-Starting in the summer, the project, which is being delivered by Tilbury Douglas, is expected to be completed in October 2024.
+The project, which is being delivered by Tilbury Douglas, is already underway and is expected to be completed in early 2025.
 It will reduce the amount of Phosphorus in the wastewater returned to the river Doe Lea.

 Phosphorus is a normal part of domestic sewage, entering the sewer system via domestic showers and washing machines due to products such as shampoo and liquid detergent containing Phosphorus.
 It can also wash off from agricultural fields after the use of fertilisers and be dissolved from soil which can be difficult to control.